Mushahid-H/Health_Advise_FlutterApp/README.md

 # Health Advisor

-# description: 'An Application that provides health tips and information about diseases based on symptoms and also provides a BMI calculator.
+# Description: 'An Application that provides health tips and information about diseases based on symptoms and also provides a BMI calculator.
 It also provides some common first aid guides.
 However, the list of symptoms and their associated deseases and medication is not exhaustive'

 ## Getting Started